User Tools

 Site Tools

-Violence inhibitor dysfunction is a cause of serious problems in interpersonal relationships
+Violence inhibitor dysfunction is a cause of abusive relationships

 en:relationships.png